 - Pre-heat your broiler to high

-- Add your poblano pepper, onion and garlic to a sheet pan.1 large poblano pepper roasted, Β½ red onion, 2 cloves garlic
+- Add your poblano pepper, red onion, green onions (if using) and garlic to a sheet pan.1 large poblano pepper roasted, 2 cloves garlic, ½ red onion, 1 bunch of green onion

 - Roast under the broiler for about 4-5 minutes turning the vegetables about every 1-2 minutes to cook and evenly.